pyrocms/pyrocms-docs/content/developers/basics/the-addons-directory.md

 The **/addons** directory is the main location for all custom code and is simply a CodeIgniter **"Application Package"**.
 The main purpose of this folder is to store all third-party or custom modules, widgets and plugins but it can also be used to share custom config, libraries, helpers and language files between your addons.

+Multiple sites are available in PyroCMS Professional, so addons are divided between PyroCMS sites, and can therefore be stored in one of the following locations:

+* addons/shared\_addons - These are available to _all_ sites
+* addons/default - Available only to the default site
+* addons/*&lt;site-name&gt; - Available to your custom site

-Below is a full list of folders you can put in the addons directory:
+Below is a full list of folders you can put in your addons directory:

 * config/
 * helpers/